 Our quarterly results, including revenue, expenses, GMV, consumer metrics, and other key metrics, have fluctuated significantly in the past and are likely to do so in the future.
 Accordingly, the results for any one quarter are not necessarily an indication of future performance.
 Our quarterly results are likely to fluctuate due to a variety of factors, some of which are outside of our control, and as a result, may not fully reflect the underlying performance of our business.
 Fluctuations in quarterly results may adversely affect the price of our Class A common stock.
 In addition, many of the factors that affect our quarterly results are difficult for us to predict.
-If our revenue, expenses, or key metrics in future quarters fall short of the expectations of our investors and financial analysts, the price of our Class A common stock will be adversely affected period.
+If our revenue, expenses, or key metrics in future quarters fall short of the expectations of our investors and financial analysts, the price of our Class A common stock will be adversely affected.

+The mix of products that our merchants offer and our consumers purchase in any period affects our operating results.
+The mix over any period of time impacts GMV, and margin profile of our results for that period.
 Differences in product mix relate to different durations, APR mix, and varying proportion of 0% APR versus interest-bearing financings.
 For example, 0% APR loans that are facilitated through our platform are typically associated with higher merchant network revenue, but do not result in any interest income revenue.
 These mix shifts are primarily driven by merchant-side activity relating to the marketing of their products, whether the merchant is fully integrated within our network, and general economic conditions affecting consumers' demand.
 To the extent that our loan product mix changes to include fewer 0% APR loans that are characterized by higher merchant network revenue, or more shorter-duration, low AOV loans (for example, through our Split Pay offering), our operating results will be impacted.
 Other factors that may cause fluctuations in our quarterly results include: